-The Roycroft Campus will be offering a new Roycroft History Course this Spring.
-A different guest speaker will be leading each class, which takes place Thursday evenings starting May 2nd at 7:00pm in the Museum on the Roycroft Campus (Print Shop), 21 South Grove St. in East Aurora, across the street from the Roycroft Inn.
+The Roycroft Campus will be offering a new Roycroft History Course this Fall.
+The semester’s theme will be “Collecting History.”
+We will explore what it means to be a historian, how the Roycroft Campus has been building it's collection, including stories from and about some of it's artifacts, and those rare treasures we'd like to some day have.
+A different guest speaker will be leading each class, which takes place Wednesday evenings starting October 23rd at 7:00pm in the Roycroft Power House, 39 South Grove in East Aurora, across the street from the Roycroft Inn.
+The sessions include:

-- Due to restoration work on the Campus, the Spring 2019 course will be held in the Museum of the Roycroft Campus in the Print Shop, 21 South Grove in East Aurora, NY 14052 (unless when otherwise stated).
+- The Fall 2019 history course will once again be held in the Power House of the Roycroft Campus, 39 South Grove in East Aurora, NY 14052 (unless when otherwise stated).

-- Registration for the Spring 2019 Roycroft History Course is $30 for the general public and $10 for all RCC members.
-This includes all 4 presentations and admission to the Museum.
-Individual presentation tickets may be purchased for $13 at the door.
+- Registration for the Fall 2019 Roycroft History Course is $25 for the general public and $10 for all RCC members.
+This includes all 4 presentations.
+Individual presentation tickets may be purchased for $10 at the door.
 You will be able to register online through our website or by calling the Roycroft Campus at 716.655.0261.
 RCC Members please call the Campus to receive your discount.

-- All proceeds from the lecture series go to support the educational programming and restoration of the Roycroft Campus.
+- All proceeds from the history course goes to support the educational programming and restoration of the Roycroft Campus.